 - A. To be considered a qualified PHA, the following requirements must be met in connection with an Initial Application: - 1.
 The PHA must materially participate (regular, continuous and substantial on-site involvement) in the development and operation of the development throughout the term of the LURC; and - 2.
 The PHA must be acting solely within the geographic area of its jurisdiction; and - 3.
-The PHA must submit an executed Certificate Regarding Qualification for the Public Housing Set Aside, the form of which is found on the THOMAS Documents Page. - B. Awards from the PHA Set-Aside shall be made in the following order: - 1.
+The PHA must submit an executed Certificate Regarding Qualification for the Public Housing Set Aside, the form of which is found on the THOMAS Documents Page. - B. Within the PHA Set-Aside, The Project Location Score (see Section 15.A.1) will not apply.
+In the event of a tie, preference will be given to developments with highest percentage of units covered by both LIHC and RAD expressed as a percentage of total units. - BC.
+Awards from the PHA Set-Aside shall be made in the following order: - 1.
 One Initial Application submitted by the Waverly Housing Authority. - 2.
 Highest ranking Initial Application that proposes utilizing RAD in connection with a development located in a CCRP, taking into account score and other limits in this QAP. - 3.
 Highest ranking Initial Application that proposes utilizing RAD, but the proposed development is located outside a CCRP, taking into account score and other limits in this QAP. - 4.
 Highest ranking Initial Application that proposes a development that will be owned and operated by a PHA, but does not involve RAD and is not located in a CCRP, taking into account score and other limits in this QAP. - 5.
-After completing steps 2 through 4 above, THDA will continue making allocations to eligible Initial Applications in the order of steps 1 through 3 above until the point is reached where there is insufficient Housing Credit remaining in the PHA Set-Aside to make another complete allocation. - C. To be considered for the PHA RAD preference, the following requirements must be met: - 1.
+After completing steps 2 through 4 above, THDA will continue making allocations to eligible Initial Applications in the order of steps 1 through 3 above until the point is reached where there is insufficient Housing Credit remaining in the PHA Set-Aside to make another complete allocation. - CD.
+To be considered for the PHA RAD preference, the following requirements must be met: - 1.
 The PHA must submit the Form of Letter from PHA Executive Director Regarding the Rental Assistance Demonstration (RAD) Program (found on the THOMAS Documents Page);and - 2.
-The PHA must submit a copy of the Commitment to enter Housing Assistance Payments (CHAP). - D. To be considered for PHA RAD with CCRP preference, the PHA must submit a copy of the Concerted Community Revitalization Plan. - E. Initial Applications in the PHA Set-Aside may be eligible for a Basis Boost. - F. An Applicant must indicate whether the Initial Application is to be considered in the PHA Set-Aside or for an Existing Multifamily Housing Allocation.
+The PHA must submit a copy of the Commitment to enter Housing Assistance Payments (CHAP). - DE.To be considered for PHA RAD with CCRP preference, the PHA must submit a copy of the Concerted Community Revitalization Plan. - E. Initial Applications in the PHA Set-Aside may be eligible for a Basis Boostlocated in a QCT. - F. An Applicant must indicate whether the Initial Application is to be considered in the PHA Set-Aside or for an Existing Multifamily Housing Allocation.
 The Initial Application will only be considered in the category selected.
 No cross counting allowed.